bluesky66-dev/kibana/x-pack/plugins/canvas/README.md

 ### Developing in Canvas

-To develop your own Canvas plugins, you simply create a HyperSec Kibana plugin, and register your customizations with Canvas.
+To develop your own Canvas plugins, you simply create a Kibana plugin, and register your customizations with Canvas.

 The following is a step-by-step guide to adding your own custom random number Canvas plugin.

-#### Generating a HyperSec Kibana plugin
+#### Generating a Kibana plugin

 ```bash
 # in the kibana directory